yasiruTJ/Click_Posture_ver1/README.md

-# _SOONAMI_
+# Click Posture

-This is a project of SDGP-SE-41 to recognize exersice poses.
+Click Posture is an mobile application developed by Group SE-41 Team SOONAMI of IIT.